“There’s no shortage of remarkable ideas, what’s missing is the will to execute them” –by Seth Godin.

-Transforming Manufacturing with Lean Six Sigma Methodology: A Comprehensive Guide
+Transforming Manufacturing with Lean Six Sigma Methodology

 What is Lean Manufacturing?